Biosafety, biosecurity and gene technology research

 • Under Ethics Applications, click “+ New IBC Application”

-• Add all researcher personnel
+• Add all research personnel undertaking dealings

 • Click on “Submit to Research Office” by the relevant closing date (see below)